data-and-design/data-and-design.github.io/classes/4871/schedule.md

 ### January 15 (Thursday)

 #### Readings
+- Petrick, Elizabeth. **“The Computer as Prosthesis?
+Embodiment, Augmentation, and Disability.”** In *Abstractions and Embodiments: New Histories of Computing and Society*, edited by Janet Abbate and Stephanie Dick.
+2022.

+Optional:
 - Douglas C. Engelbart. **Augmenting Human Intellect: A Conceptual Framework.** SRI Summary Report AFOSR-3223.
 Stanford Research Institute, 1962. <https://www.dougengelbart.org/pubs/augment-3906.html>

 #### Due